fetieh/Fetie_Portfolio/README.md

 ## License

 This project is open-source and available under the MIT License.
 You are free to use, modify, and distribute this code as per the license terms.

+## Tests
+To test an HTML portfolio page, manually check its appearance, responsiveness, and links, validate HTML and CSS using online tools, and perform performance, accessibility, and functional testing.
+Additionally, review textual content, ensuring accuracy and effective communication of skills and projects.